lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

   once and the reference semantics is single-sourced — not that every pass ships a Lean preservation proof today.
 Preservation proofs are Phase 14, pulled by need.
-- **Not the incremental/demand-driven rearchitecture.** Turning the batch pipeline into a memoized query engine (salsa / rust-analyzer style) is a real 200x lever for *tooling* — it would make `concrete why`, `concrete diff`, `explain`, and the Phase 19 LSP surface instant — but it is the wrong bet while the language surface and IR are still moving.
-It is a Phase 19 architectural note, not Phase 6.5 work.
+- **Not the incremental/demand-driven rearchitecture during Phase 6.5.**
+  Turning the batch pipeline into a memoized query engine (salsa / rust-analyzer style) is a real 200x lever for *tooling* — it can make `concrete why`, `concrete diff`, `explain`, proof replay, and the Phase 19 LSP surface effectively instant on unchanged work.
+The Roadmap now schedules that implementation in conditional Phase 8.5, after semantic boundaries stabilize and the Phase 8 external-validation gate says the project is worth scaling.
+  Phase 6B owns prerequisites, not cache activation.
+- **Not a claim that hashes or producer records certify semantics.** Phase 8.5 cache hits preserve existing evidence classes.
+Only Phase 14/15's independent checker may emit the named structural/translation certificate statuses, and only for its documented predicate/subset.

 ## Evidence